kubernetes/community/contributors/design-proposals/admission_control_extension.md

 Name | Code | Description
 ---- | ---- | -----------
-InitialResources | initialresources/admission.go | Default the resources for a container based on past usage LimitRanger | limitranger/admission.go | Set defaults for container requests and limits, or enforce upper bounds on certain resources (no more than 2GB of memory, default to 512MB)
+InitialResources | initialresources/admission.go | Default the resources for a container based on past usage LimitRanger | limitranger/admission.go | Set defaults for container requests and limits, or enforce upper bounds on certain resources (no more than 2GB of memory, default to 512MB).
+Implements the behavior of a v1 API (LimitRange).
-ResourceQuota | resourcequota/admission.go | Calculate and deny number of objects (pods, rc, service load balancers) or total consumed resources (cpu, memory, disk) in a namespace
+ResourceQuota | resourcequota/admission.go | Calculate and deny number of objects (pods, rc, service load balancers) or total consumed resources (cpu, memory, disk) in a namespace.
+Implements the behavior of a v1 API (ResourceQuota).

 ##### OpenShift